 You’ll be sent a link to complete an online psychometric test.
 This has been designed to measure your core skills and personal qualities, to see if we’re right for each other.

-This is a chance to impress us in a five minute video called ‘Who am I?’.
+Lights, camera, action.
+It’s all about you.
+This is a chance to impress us in a short video.
 Show us you’re a determined, charismatic leader who we couldn’t do without.
-We understand that filming this kind of thing can be daunting for some, so we’ve included a helpful film clip above.

 Group Assessment is hard.
 You’ve got to work as a team, but still let us know that you’ve done your homework about Aldi and that you’re a natural leader.
 It’s a fair and consistent process, but make your presence known!